Reducing air pollution is something we should all take seriously.

 If it worked, there will be a noticeable improvement.
 Symptoms like engine misfires, smoky exhaust, and sluggish acceleration should have improved.

-Cleaning a Catalytic Converter by Removing and Soaking it
+Cleaning a Catalytic Converter by Removing and Soaking It

 If this tactic isn’t effective either, you’ll have to pay for a replacement.
 Driving without these pollution-controlling components is irresponsible and illegal in many states.